 - 2 Cups Baking Soda– Some recipes state that adding baking soda to the mix is a moot point because its power to work is minimal in comparison with the washing soda, but I added it to actually help with balancing out the pH, especially for gentle-wash clothes.

-You are going to start by grating your soap.
-Cut the bars of soap into cubes and place them into a food processor.
+To make this homemade laundry detergent recipe, we need to grate the bars of soap.
+Start by (carefully) cutting the bars of soap into (approximately) 1″ cubes; then place them into a food processor.
 If you don’t have a food processor, you can grate the soap by hand; just a little more work.

-Allow the food processor to run until you get small pieces of soap (see the picture above for sizing).
+Allow the food processor to run until you get small pieces of soap (see the picture below for sizing).

 I created a printable, cut it out, and adhered it to the jar with adhesive spray.
 If you would like one, you can have one for yourself: Laundry Detergent Printable

-When you go to do a load of laundry, add 2 Tablespoons of the mix to your detergent dispenser, and that’s it.
+When you go to do a load of laundry, add 2 Tablespoons of the homemade laundry soap to your detergent dispenser, and that’s it.

 If you’d rather buy laundry detergent, check out a brand I’d definitely recommend here.